Shih Tzu grooming is an interesting case as their hair is straight and very fine. At the same time their coats can be quite thick.

 The simple solution is just using a moisturizing conditioner once a month to keep hair smooth and keeping frizz to a minimum, while also brushing a few times a week.

 A wet Shih tzu can lead to trouble

 Every time your Shih Tzu goes for a swim or bath – you should brush them out while they’re still slightly damp.
 What tends to happen is their natural curls will expand, grip onto each other, and then tighten as it dries, wreaking havoc on that beautiful coat.

 Why is hair structure important when it comes to trims and styles?

-In short – it determines what kind of grooming style we can achieve.
+In short – hair structure determines what kind of dog grooming styles or trims we can achieve.

-Some owners approach me with a picture of a show groom, however their dog’s coat won’t allow that kind of style.
+Some owners approach me with a picture of a show groom, however their dog’s coat may not allow that kind of style.